lyteword/chspurgeon-tod/volume-3/psalm-72.md

 **Verse 12.**

-1\.Pitiable characters.
+1\.
+Pitiable characters.

-2\.Abject conditions: "cry; ""no helper."
+2\.
+Abject conditions: "cry; ""no helper."

-3\.Natural resort: "crieth."
+3\.
+Natural resort: "crieth."

-4\.Glorious interposition. *G. Rogers.*
+4\.
+Glorious interposition. *G. Rogers.*

 **Verse 14.** The martyr's hope in life and comfort in death. *G. Rogers.*

 **Verse 14** *(last clause)*.
 The martyr's blood.

-1\.Seen of God when shed.
+1\.
+Seen of God when shed.

-2\.Remembered by him.
+2\.
+Remembered by him.

-3\.Honoured by being a benefit to the church.
+3\.
+Honoured by being a benefit to the church.

-4\.Rewarded especially in heaven.
+4\.
+Rewarded especially in heaven.

 **Verse 15.** *Prayer shall be made for him.* We are to pray for Jesus Christ.
 Owing to the interest he has in certain objects, what is done for them is done for himself and so he esteems it.
 We, therefore, pray for him when we pray for his ministers, his ordinances, his gospel, his church—in a word, his *cause.* But what should we pray for on his behalf?

-1\.The degree of its resources; that there be always a sufficiency of suitable and able instruments to carry on the work.
+1\.
+The degree of its resources; that there be always a sufficiency of suitable and able instruments to carry on the work.

-2\.The freedom of its administration; that whatever opposes or hinders its progress may be removed.
+2\.
+The freedom of its administration; that whatever opposes or hinders its progress may be removed.

-3\.The diffusion of its principles; that they may become general and universal.
+3\.
+The diffusion of its principles; that they may become general and universal.

-4\.The increase of its glory, as well as its extent. *W. Jay.*
+4\.
+The increase of its glory, as well as its extent. *W. Jay.*

 **Verse 15.** Prayer for Jesus, a suggestive topic.
 Daily praise, a Christian duty.